gbremble/api-docs/source/v1/includes/_attendees.md

 `GET https://builder.guidebook.com/open-api/v1/attendees/?guide=47`

-You are also able to filter by the fields `revoked` and `status` if you want to fetch a list of `Attendees` fitting a specific criteria.
+You are also able to filter by the fields `revoked` and `status` if you want to fetch a list of `Attendees` fitting specific criteria.
 See examples below for how to filter on to these fields and combining multiple filters:

 `GET https://builder.guidebook.com/open-api/v1/attendees/?guide=47&status=3`